yunwei37/OpenAI-Continuous-Translator/README.md

 ## Getting Started

+### Run with docker

+### Run with python

 To use OpenAI-Continuous-Translator, simply follow these steps:

 1. Clone this repository to your local machine
-2. Set up your OpenAI API key and Git repository URL in the `config.py` file
+2. Set up your OpenAI API key and Git repository URL in the env
 3. Install the required dependencies using `pip install -r requirements.txt`
-4. Run the program using `python src/main.py`
+4. Run the program using `python main.py`

 OpenAI-Continuous-Translator will automatically detect changes to your Git repository and translate the new content into your desired language.